microbit-cz/pxt-motor-synchronization/README.md

 The encoder has a specified number of holes, therefore the number of impulses per revolution is twice the amount of holes on the encoder.
 From this angular velocity can be calculated.
 Angular velocity is used for synchronization of the motors.

-The library is using [a Motor library](https://github.com/tomaskazda/pxt-magicbit-pca9685), for changing the speed of motors, created for the magic:bit board.
+The library is using [this PCA9685 library](https://github.com/tomaskazda/pxt-magicbit-pca9685), for changing the speed of motors, created for the magic:bit board.

 # Limitations